Is your relationship keeping up with the changes in your life?

 Couples therapy isn’t just for just for marriages on the brink of divorce.
 It can be helpful at any stage of a relationship and for whatever struggle you’re facing.

 As a Licensed Marriage and Family Therapist, I have specialized training and education in relationships.
 Most therapists don’t.
 Nothing is more rewarding than a good relationship, and nothing is more devastating than a failing one.
-That’s why I want to help you with yours.

 The first step in couples therapy usually involves listening and communication.
 Too often, when we’re “listening,” we’re actually just waiting and preparing to respond or defend ourselves.
 That’s a confrontation, not a conversation.
 The first step towards improved communication is to learn to listen in order to understand.
 To really hear, process, and empathize with what our partners are saying.

 The second step towards better communication and a stronger relationship is to recognize that your partner is not a mind reader.
 If you need your partner to understand something, then you need to tell it to them.
 Too many conflicts result from an unreasonable assumption that our partners should intuitively understand us without any help.

 Another key task for couples is learning how to tap into underlying emotions.
 Once a conflict starts, partners begin to feel threatened.
 We naturally respond to threats by trying to defend ourselves, but this is actually destructive.
 Anger and defensiveness overshadow whatever the real issue is.
 Most of the time, there’s something more important underneath — sadness, betrayal, pain, or fear.
 Anger is the secondary emotion, not the primary emotion, and we will work on how to drill down to the real feelings.
 Both partners need to feel safe enough to communicate what’s going on inside, rather than just rehashing the same old fight.
 We will work together to create the space and the empathy for this communication so that healing can begin.